harbmanj/capstone/README.md

 In medical diagnostics, recall is the priority.
 Minimizing Type II errors is critical because the cost of missing a malignant tumor is much higher than the cost of a false alarm.
 A model with high recall ensures that nearly all true cases are flagged for further investigation, reducing the risk of undiagnosed or untreated cancer.
 Therefore, for our diagnostic model, it is strategically more valuable to optimize for recall, even at the expense of some precision, to ensure that we catch as many true malignant cases as possible.

 ## Algorithms
-This project reviews 4 algorithms:
+This project considers 4 algorithms:
 - K-nearest neighbors
 - Logistic regression
 - Decision trees